Responsible Gambling Policy

 ◆ Our ELM is able to provide information for any police checks of a Lottery Ticket seller that may be carried out.
 They are able to provide address details and details of any monies sent in for tickets received.

 ◆ Our ELM operate from secure premises, with fire safes in situ, and contractors such as Securicor.

 ◆ Our ELM processes all entries and handle all monies received for a lottery, however all monies are paid in directly to our own bank account, and banking reports are issued by our ELM on a weekly basis.

-The National Osteoporosis Society has put in place policies to encourage people to gamble responsibly and seek help should gambling become a problem:
+The Royal Osteoporosis Society has put in place policies to encourage people to gamble responsibly and seek help should gambling become a problem:

 ◆ There is a restriction in place on the number of ticket books that can be allocated to an individual.
 The maximum is five raffle books per person.

 ◆ Players can request the number of books they would like for an individual lottery and also the number of lotteries they would like to participate in on a yearly basis.